HTR-United/cremma-wikipedia/README.md

 ## Description

-The WikiCremma projet aims at creating a collection of ground truth to train HTR models on contemporary French handwritings.
+The WikiCremma projet aims at creating a collection of ground truth to train HTR models on contemporary French handwriting.

-Each image represents an exerpts from a randomly selected Wikipedia page, copied by hand by volunteers.
+Each image represents an exerpt from a randomly selected Wikipedia page, copied by hand by volunteers.
 We then took care of the alignment between the handwritten portion and the original text, also present on the image.

 <!--
 ## Extent